 Do you want to spend quality time while staying in Latvia?
 If yes, then learn about Latvian culture and explore more about Latvian people, popular traditions, and their rich heritage.

-Latvia is a country that is present on the shores of the Baltic sea.
+Latvia is a country that is present on the shores of the Baltic Sea.
 Latvian is the official language of Latvia and is one of the languages in the Baltic language group.
 Latvian belongs to the Baltic branch of the Indo-European language family.
 If you want to make your stay in Latvia memorable, you should learn about Latvian culture and its language to interact with native speakers.

 Latvians do not require a great deal of background information because of their low-context communication culture.
 In Latvian society, sometimes over-explaining is considered annoying.
 It is preferable to be highly relevant to the task at hand while asking questions.

-Latvian flag was used by independent Latvia from 1918 when the Soviet Union invaded the country after world war ii.
+The Latvian flag was used by independent Latvia from 1918 when the Soviet Union invaded the country after world war ii.
 During Soviet rule, its use was prohibited.
 The Latvian government re-adopted the classic red-white-red flag in 1990, just before the country regained independence after the Soviet era.

 Latvia is gifted with beautiful nature and a sense of natural peace.
 More wild wolves roam the country than the rest of northern Europe.
 Numerous lakes, white beaches, grasslands, rivers, and beautiful pine woods make the Latvian countryside beautiful.